raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

 nuke Deploy --web-app-password <pasword> --web-app-name nuke-sandbox-app --web-app-user '$nuke-sandbox-app'
 ```

 Go to your site to see the web app running.
-Finally, to see your build process in a nice dependency graph, run:
+Finally, to see your build process in a nice dependency graph, run the following command:

 ```bash
 nuke --plan